cpietsch/bsec_bme680_linux/README.md

 calibration state to `./bsec_iaq.state` (or wherever you specify the config directory to be) so it can pick up where it was after interruption.

-## Sending JSON to MQTT with Mostquitto
+## Sending JSON to InfluxDB

-The output of the sensor can easily be sent to MQTT using Mosquitto First, install Mosquitto Client `sudo apt-get install mosquitto-clients`
+The output of the sensor can easily be sent directly to InfluxDB with python Adjus the InfluxDB IP/Port and the mesurement field to your needs in read.py

-Launch the program and send the standard output to your Mosquitto broker `./bsec_bme680 | mosquitto_pub -h 192.168.1.XXX -u "your broker user" -P "your broker password" -p 1883 -t home/pizero/bme680 -l`
+Launch the python bridge:
+`./read.py`

 This can be automated launching `run.sh` using systemd unit file, with the below command
 > sudo useradd -r -G i2c -s /usr/sbin/nologin sensors